 The solution is easy, ask them!

 Nowadays, it’s easier than ever to obtain information about what your viewers are really thinking.
-Simply post a Facebook or Instagram Stories with some interactive stickers that allow the users to vote or answer a question with just a few clicks.
+Simply post a Facebook or Instagram Story with some interactive stickers that allow the users to vote or answer a question with just a few clicks.

 In most cases, you will probably be able to publish the content you always did.
 After all, it’s not a coincidence that they have watched your Stories – they like what you have to say and show to the world.
 For many of your fans, your content will be an escape from the boring, quarantined reality.